Spr-Aachen/Easy-Voice-Toolkit/README.md

 ## Contact Details

 [![QQ](https://img.shields.io/badge/QQ-2835946988-brightgreen?style=for-the-badge&logo=tencent-qq&logoColor=white)]()
-<br>Please feel free to contact me at any time, any comments and suggestions will be appreciated:)
+<br>Feel free to contact me at any time, any comments and suggestions will be appreciated:)

 ## Stargazers over time